BeneneeYu/IoT-Networking/design.md

 - Refrigerator, grocery server, health server, client, and server components.
 - Custom application and transport protocols for communication between components.

+### Collect end-to-end latency data

+Create field `ts` for message, when server receive a message, get the time for receving it by get the time difference between time now and `ts`.

 ### Samples
 - applnlayer/ApplnMessageTypes: define data classes and printing function.
 - applnlayer/CustomApplnProtocol: base class of client/server, implements functions to send/receive application objects, send/receive request/response based on network layer.